 "I knew I would be walking back into a vibrant academic atmosphere, and would be working within a fantastic institution full of interesting things and beautiful places."

-"I am now working as a Student Support Co-Ordinator for the School of Humanities, which incorporates the Classics Department.
-I assist students with queries, and support them with any issues.
-Having knowledge of Classics definitely helps me in my job, as I'm able to empathise with the students when they come to me with degree-related issues such as essays and deadlines.
+Patrick worked as a Student Support Co-Ordinator for the School of Humanities, which incorporates the Department of Classics.
+He assisted students with queries, and supported them with any degree-related issues such as essays and deadlines.

 "I was thrilled to be nominated by the students and to win the 2017 Reading University Students' Union Excellence Award in the category of 'Support Staff Excellence'.
 I was so happy to read all the lovely things anonymous students had said about how I go above and beyond expectations to help them.
 It was tremendously touching - I remember the support I used to receive as a student and I was always very grateful for this, so I am really glad I could help others through an enjoyable and sometimes tough, but formative three years."